-- 1. Develop and integrate their biblical worldview into the system of Criminal Justice. - 2.
+- 1. Develop and integrate their biblicalworldview into the system of Criminal Justice. - 2.
 Evaluate how the three major components of the Criminal Justice system Law enforcement, Courts, Corrections ensure equal justice and humane treatment. - 3.
 Apply critical thinking to inform and communicate professional judgments. - 4.
 Synthesize practical experience with the Criminal Justice Program curriculum. - 5.
-Apply ethical principles of criminal justice to guide professional practice in pursuit of restorative justice.
+Apply ethical principles of criminal justice to guide professional practice in pursuit of restorative justice. - 6.
+Identify as a Criminal Justice Professional and conduct oneself accordingly.